MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 1. Maintain transparency and reproducibility through documentation.

-1. Utilize appropriate tools to enhance the efficiency and effectiveness of data processing.
+1. Use appropriate tools to enhance the efficiency and effectiveness of data processing.

-This preparation is critical for delivering successful data science projects that meet business objectives and adhere to best practices.
+Preparation is critical for delivering successful data science projects that meet business objectives and adhere to best practices.

 ## Training paths on Microsoft Learn